kutsukos/SweeDKutsukosWorkflow/README.md

 ## VERSION CHANGELOG <a name="version"></a>
 <pre>
--3 CURRENT
+-3
    + A more specialized workflow for this project
--3.1
+-3.1 CURRENT
-   + Comments added in python and R scripts
+   + Comments added in python scripts
-   + One python script to create commands for SweeD
+   + One python script to create commands for SweeD -3.2
+   + Comments added in R script
 </pre>